sovware/directorist/readme.txt

 [Try Admin Demo](https://userdemo.wpwax.com/directorist/) | [Demos](https://directorist.com/demos/) | [Docs](https://directorist.com/documentation/directorist/) | [Themes](https://directorist.com/themes/) | [Extensions](https://directorist.com/extensions/) | [Roadmap](https://directorist.com/roadmap/)

-Are you ready to embark on the journey of creating your own online directory and classified ads listing site?
+Are you ready to embark on the journey of creating your own online directory and classified ads listing site with AI?

 If the answer is a resounding YES, then look no further!
 Directorist Business Directory Plugin is your ultimate companion, making the process not only seamless but also exciting.
 With Directorist, you'll unlock the power to craft dynamic and impactful business directories and classified websites of any kind, setting the stage for endless possibilities and opportunities.
 Let's dive in and unleash your creativity!